Senior Leadership Team

 Conor Lloyd, CD, APR, is a member of the College’s Advancement Team and the Director of College and Public Relations.
 As a Senior Leadership Team member, Conor provides strategic advice and guidance on communications, public relations, government relations, and internal and external relations.

-Conor joined Red River College in 2013 and has helped grow RRC’s external and internal relations portfolio.
+Conor joined Red River College Polytechnic in 2013 and has helped grow RRC Polytech’s external and internal relations portfolio.
 Conor is heavily involved in the community working with the Cadets and Junior Canadian Rangers, Canadian Public Relations Society, and is a member of the Board of Directors for The Forks.

-Conor holds a diploma from Red River College’s Creative Communications program and a B.A in Communications from the University of Winnipeg.
+Conor holds a diploma from Red River College Polytechnic’s Creative Communications program and a B.A in Communications from the University of Winnipeg.
 Conor is a recipient of the Queen’s Diamond Jubilee Medal.

 Outside of work, Conor and his wife are busy raising their daughter.
 When he’s not in the office, you can find him drinking copious amounts of coffee from Thom Bargen, yelling at the TV during any Formula One Grand Prix, or outdoors spending time at the lake with his family.